jpvanoosten/discord-user-manager/README.md

   // Can this command only be run in the context of a guild channel?
   guildOnly: true,

-  // Elapsed time between subsequent execution of the command.
+  // Elapsed time (in seconds) between subsequent execution of the command.
   cooldown: 1,

   // The function that executes the command.